 To be clear though, just because you have a rotary tool in your workshop, that doesn’t mean you can forget about purchasing a sander.
 Try to find room in your budget for both an orbital sander and a detail sander.
 The former works great for quick sanding, while the latter is ideal for finer work.

-Cordless tools for gardening and horticulture
+Types of Cordless tools for gardening and horticulture

 To make your gardening duties easier than ever, consider investing in a cordless lawnmower.
 Getting a cordless mower is an even better idea if you have a bigger idea.
 Not being tethered to a power supply means you’ll be able to get your yard work done faster.